-#Member of “FFSA Equipe de France Karting Espoirs” #French Sports Minister top level athlete in karting #Youngest Le Mans FFSA Academy Student ever #Under Triple A Motorsport Management
+#Member of “FFSA Equipe de France Karting Espoirs” #French Sports Minister top level athlete in karting #Youngest Le Mans FFSA Academy Student ever

 Finnish/French Marcus Amand – born in Oulu, Finland – is a great karting prospect.
 At the age of 11, he won the prestigious Rotax Max Challenge Grand Final, although is trophy cabinet was already well stocked, with three regional titles, two Kart Mag Trophies, two Rotax France Challenge Finals and the Stars of Karting series.
 He is a student of the FFSA Academy in Le Mans since September 2018 the youngest ever to have been accepted in the Academy.
 Last October he was officially elected by French Minister of Sports to be top level athlete in Karting category.
 He has been crowned European Champion in OKJ and reached the podium in the OK European Championship at Wackersdorf.

 CIK-FIA EUROPEAN CHAMPION 1 WIN IN FIA EUROPEAN KARTING CHAMPIONSHIP

 CHALLENGE ROTAX MAX FRANCE WIN 1 WIN IN WSK FINAL CUP 6TH IN THE WORLD CHAMPIONSHIP IN SWEDEN

 WINNER OF STARS OF KARTING SERIES

 MINI KART FRENCH CHAMPION

 CENTER REGIONAL CHAMPION (FRANCE) CHALLENGE ROTAX MAX FRANCE WINNER